GestureRecognition/data-collection-app/README.md

    - The Ganzin SDK is required to interact with Ganzin glasses.
    - Download the following files (Confidential):
      - `ganzin_sol_sdk-1.0.1-py3-none-any.whl`
+      > **Note:** Please ask the repository maintainer for the Sol SDK installation files since they are confidential.
-     - `examples.zip`
+   - Install the SDK:
-   - Install the SDK: 1.
-Extract the SDK files to a directory.
-2. Open PowerShell in the SDK directory.
-3. Run the following command:
+     - Extract the SDK files to a directory.
+     - Open PowerShell in the SDK directory.
+     - Run the following command:
      `bash
    pip install .\ganzin_sol_sdk-1.0.1-py3-none-any.whl
+      `
-   ` 4.
-Install other packages that will be used later:
+     - Install other packages that will be used later:
      `bash
    pip install requests
    `
-     > **Note:** Please ask the repository maintainer for the Sol SDK installation files since they are confidential.

 ---